 Eligible Ohioans are encouraged to bring their COVID-19 vaccine card to their booster appointment.
 If they cannot find their vaccine card, they should first contact their original vaccine provider to see if their records can be located.
 If the original vaccine provider is unable to assist, they should contact their local health department.
-The final available option is to review this information on health.
+The final available option is to review this information on how to mail a request for your vaccination records to the Ohio Department of Health.
 Replacement vaccine cards are not available from the Ohio Department of Health.
 If a vaccine recipient does not have their original vaccine card, that should not be a barrier to prevent them from being vaccinated.